Nasone: Design

 Most nasoni share a design in the shape of a column.
 The form of the water spout varies but most nasoni have a metal spout protruding at mid-height which looks like a nose and gives the fountains their name "large noses".
 Other designs include wolf-heads, dragons and lions.
-Most are made of simple stone, although in the 1920s and 1930s nasoni were made of travertine marble, some of which remain today, mostly in parks and the Foro Italico area.
+Most are made of cast iron, although in the 1920s and 1930s nasoni were made of travertine marble, some of which remain today, mostly in parks and the Foro Italico area.

 The water coming from the nasoni is the same supplied to the city's households and thus safe for drinking.
 It is continuously running from the fountain through a hole at the bottom of the spout.
 Additionally, most nasoni have a hole located at the top of the spout, allowing thirsty people to drink from the fountain more easily by blocking the bottom hole and forcing the water upwards.

 History

+Rome’s long-standing tradition of supplying fresh water through public fountains dates back to antiquity, when aqueducts fed hundreds of public basins (lacus) across the city.

 The city of Rome began installing nasoni in the 1870s to provide a water supply for citizens.
 The exact year is not known: sources note both 1872 and 1874 as the first time a nasone was installed.
 The fountains' design went unchanged for decades.
 At the peak of their popularity, there were approximately 5,000 nasoni in Rome.
 While their number has dwindled as domestic water connections have become commonplace, there are still between 2,500 and 2,800 nasoni in greater Rome today, one tenth of them in the historical center.

 Acea, the company responsible for maintaining the city's water supply, installed ten casa dell'acqua (lit. "house of the water") kiosks in 2015.
 Described as "hi-tech nasoni", these provide free tap and sparkling water as well as information for tourists and a place to recharge mobile devices.